 Environmental performance is also part of our supply chain relationships.
 Our partners complete a detailed questionnaire, and together we identify areas to encourage them to seek innovative solutions, share best practice and support them where needed.

 LM's philosophy is to reduce waste through offsite manufacturing and innovative design.
 We engage with our supply chain at tender stage to agree steps to reduce waste, maximise reuse, adopt take-back schemes and identify local markets for would-be waste materials.

 For example, we’ve donated waste wood from a demolition work package to a local community group in Birmingham, where the materials have been re-used for a variety of charitable activities.

 We are experienced in managing our works around the ecological constraints of protected species, designated sites and conservation areas.
 Delivering rail, road and pipeline projects often involves crossing rural areas with ecological and agricultural considerations to manage and programme for.
 Experienced ecologists are used at planning stage, as well as delivery, to ensure the ecological surveys are programmed into the works to ensure sufficient mitigation can be implemented without causing delays.

 We identify archaeological and heritage assets during planning stages and work closely with archaeological specialists to mitigate any impacts our works have.
 We are experienced in specialist works including exhumations, artefacts, and natural archaeology.

-We don’t stop at limiting the negative environmental and community impacts associated with our projects, we aim to improve the areas in in which we work by implementing good practice and leaving a positive legacy.
+We don’t stop at seeking to limit the negative environmental and community impacts associated with our projects; we aim to improve the areas in in which we work by implementing good practice, and leaving a positive legacy.
 As well as investing time and resources into the local region, we seek opportunities to enhance the flora and fauna of the area in which we work.
-We aim to leave a net positive gain in both community and biodiversity legacies.
+Our aim is to leave a net positive gain in both community and biodiversity legacies.